crigroup/osrobotics/planning/time_parameterization.md

 second-order constraints and arbitrary paths.
-However, there is a very efficient algorithm, first proposed by Bobrow in the 1980's and later perfected by many others, to numerically find the optimal time-parameterization, see Pham (2014).
-An implementation of the algorithm can be found at <https://github.com/quangounet/TOPP>.
+However, there is a very efficient algorithm, first proposed by Bobrow in the 1980's and later perfected by many others, to numerically find the optimal time-parameterization, see Pham and Pham (2018).
+An implementation of the algorithm can be found at <https://github.com/hungpham2511/toppra>.

 # To learn more about this topic

-Hauser, K., & Ng-Thow-Hing, V. (2010).
+- Hauser, K., & Ng-Thow-Hing, V. (2010).
 Fast smoothing of manipulator trajectories using optimal bounded-acceleration shortcuts.
 In Robotics and Automation (ICRA), 2010 IEEE International Conference on (pp.
 2493-2498).
-IEEE.

-Pham, Q. C. (2014).
-A general, fast, and robust implementation of the time-optimal path parameterization algorithm. *IEEE Transactions on Robotics*, 30(6), 1533-1540.

-Lertkultanon, P., & Pham, Q. C. (2016).
-Time-optimal parabolic interpolation with velocity, acceleration, and minimum-switch-time constraints. *Advanced Robotics*, 30(17), 1095-1110.
+- H. Pham, Q.-C. Pham.
+A new approach to Time-Optimal Path Parameterization based on Reachability Analysis. *IEEE Transactions on Robotics*, vol. 34(3), pp. 645–659, 2018.